-When your application is lodged and you have paid the application and licence fee, you will receive an acknowledgement letter and a receipt.
+When your application is lodged and you have paid the relevant fees, you will receive an acknowledgement letter and a receipt.

-If your application is successful, you will receive an approval certificate, which is valid for three years.
+If your application is successful, you will receive an approval certificate.

 Once you are approved, you should familiarise yourself with your ongoing obligations and licensing requirements.
 For more information, view Running your business – sex work service providers.

 When considering your application, the Business Licensing Authority (BLA) may require you to provide further information.
 The BLA may refuse your application if you do not provide this within a reasonable timeframe.